A Collaborative Story

 support for this project

-BordersCruzadas is an ongoing project, collaborative project that will be expanded into a participatory program involving community engagement, workshops, and more.
+BordersCruzadas is an ongoing and collaborative project that will be expanded into a participatory program involving community engagement, workshops, and more.
 Please consider making a contribution towards a matching grant challenge to unlock $10,000 towards this project.